Arronk/My-Coding-Journey/LogR2.md

 Once i'd wrapped my head around it properly it was just a few lines of code to deal with.
 Will submit in the morning once I get some feedback off Discord on what I actually need to submit.

+## Day 4: 22.07.2018

+### Progress: Pushed on with pset4 second question resize.c

+I have made a few setup changes to the code and reviewed the course material.
+Have a decent idea what needs to be done but i'm falling to sleep at my desk to think i'm going to call it a night.